-Stock market today: Asian markets, oil lower as recession fears, debt ceiling darken outlook
+Stock market today: World markets mostly higher; Turkey, Thailand slip after elections

-Asian shares were mostly lower Monday, dogged by persisting worries over a possible recession and the risk of a default on the U.S. national debt.
-U.S. futures and oil prices also fell.
+The Borsa Istanbul 100 index was down 4.2% after dropping as much as 6% early Monday.

-Shares in Thailand fell after the country’s main opposition parties easily bested other contenders in an election result that fulfilled many voters’ hopes in a chance for change after nine years under a former coup-leading general.
-The SET was down 0.8% in early trading.
+Turkey’s presidential elections appeared to be heading toward a second-round runoff.
+President Recep Tayyip Erdogan, who has ruled the country with a firm grip for 20 years, was leading over his chief challenger, but falling short of the votes needed for an outright win.

-This week will bring major updates on the Chinese and Japanese economies.
-China’s faltering rebound from disruptions caused by limits on travel and other activities during the COVID-pandemic has raised worries that it won’t provide the sort of growth needed to offset slowdowns in other major economies.
+Shares in Thailand fell 0.9% after the country’s main opposition parties easily bested other contenders in an election result that fulfilled many voters’ hopes in a chance for change after nine years under a former coup-leading general.

 “The sharp moderation in China’s economic surprise index since the start of the month suggests that economic data are turning in less optimistic than before, which puts some doubts on markets’ reopening bets,” Yeap Jun Rong, a market analyst at IG, said in a commentary.